Matsumae Takahiro

-Matsumae Takahiro (松前 崇広) was a Japanese daimyō of the Edo period, who ruled the Matsumae Domain.
+Matsumae Takahiro (松前 崇広) was a Japanese daimyō (military lord) of the Edo period, who ruled the Matsumae Domain.
 Though he was a tozama daimyō, he served in the Tokugawa Shogunate as a rōjū.
 His court title was Izu no kami.

 Youth

-Takahiro, whose childhood name was Tamekichi, was born at Matsumae Castle in Ezo.
+Takahiro, whose childhood name was Tamekichi, was born at Matsumae Castle in Ezo (Modern Hokkaido).
 He was the 6th son of Matsumae Akihiro, the 9th lord of Matsumae.
 At age 4, he was sent to the family estate in Edo.
 In an act most unusual for a daimyō's son, his education included the study of the English language.

 He succeeded to lordship of Matsumae in 1849.

 Rise to Power as Rōjū

-Takahiro was appointed as rōjū in November 1864; this was a post that was unheard of for a tozama daimyō.
+Takahiro was appointed as rōjū in November 1864; this was a post that was unheard of for a Tokugawa tozama daimyō.
 The following year, he and his fellow rōjū Abe Masato were responsible for the opening of the Hyōgo port to foreign trade.
 However, as they did so against the wishes of the imperial court, the court issued orders calling for their dismissal from office.
 Both men lost their offices, court rank, and titles, and were forced to yield lordship of their domains.
-Takahiro retired in favor of his son Norihiro.
+Takahiro retired in favor of his eldest son Norihiro.